Source description last updated: 20 May 2026

 “Over the last decade, ITPC has expanded its work beyond HIV by […] advocating for access to medicines and quality health care for TB, viral hepatitis, and other life-threatening conditions” (ITPC website: Who we are, undated).

-The ITPC’s “central structure is the Global Activist Network, consisting of the ITPC global team, ITPC regional networks, partner organizations, individual treatment activists, and community-based organizations.”
+The ITPC’s “central structure is the Global Activist Network (GAN), consisting of the ITPC global team, ITPC regional networks, partner organizations, individual treatment activists, and community-based organizations.”
 (ITPC website: How we work, undated)

-“The Missing the Target (MTT) report series is part of ITPC’s Watch What Matters campaign, which is a community-led monitoring and research initiative focused on capacity building and advocacy. […]
+“The Missing the Target (MTT) report series is part of ITPC’s Watch What Matters campaign, which is a community-led research report series that seeks to contributes a unique perspective to global health advocacy. […] (https://itpcglobal.org/our-work/watch-what-matters/community-led-research/, undated)

 Watch What Matters gathers data on access to, and quality of HIV treatment globally, with the aim to streamline and standardize treatment access data that communities collect” (ITPC: Missing the Target 12, April 2019, p.
 III).